jonthornton/jquery-timepicker/README.md

 *default: false*

 - **disableTouchKeyboard**
 Disable the onscreen keyboard for touch devices.
+There can be instances where Firefox or Chrome have touch events enabled (such as on Surface tablets but not actually be a touch device.
+In this case `disableTouchKeyboard` will prevent the timepicker input field from being focused.
+[More information here.](https://github.com/jonthornton/jquery-timepicker/issues/413)
 *default: false*

 - **durationTime**